DeadmanXXXII/Labyrinth/README.md

 If you have any emergency issues call me please remember I live in the UK, so if you phone from half the world away depending on direction your 1pm may be my 3am.
 Blu Corbel +447576285686
-I can attempt to decrypt you remotely or try walk you through it as these keys are unique per generation. my links are on my profile page email address: themadhattersplayground@gmail.com
+I can attempt to decrypt you remotely or try walk you through it as these keys are unique per generation.

+My links are on my profile page email address: themadhattersplayground@gmail.com